rikusv/covid-action/api/README.md

 The covid-action API provides endpoints to interact with the data programmatical via HTTP endpoints.
 For example, an external system can write data to the covid-action map.

-At the moment, this consists only of the [functions](./functions).
+At the moment, this consists only of the [Cloud Functions](../database/functions).
 See README.md for development information.

 ## Usage